AlgoDevHub/Algorand/README.md

     ![Forking repository](asset/forking-repo.png)

 ---
-3. ### Go to the folder according to your material, whether it is course, tutorial or starter kit, then click on **"add files"** to upload your contents
+3. ### Go to the folder according to your material, whether it is course, tutorial or starter kit, then click on **"add files"** to upload your materials
     \
     ![Type of content](asset/content-type.png)